15 Best Things to Do in Fairfield (CT)

 Up until the settlement of Europeans the river flowed to Long Island Sound unobstructed, but that changed with mills, dams and quarries.

-In the higher areas there’s upland forest of oak, black birch and beech, and further down there’s open water, marsh and even a bog edged with raspberry bushes, dogwood, buttonbrush and multiflora rose.
+In the higher areas there’s upland forest of oak, black birch and beech, and further down there’s open water and marsh.
+In these lower portions you’ll find a bog edged with raspberry bushes, dogwood, buttonbush and multiflora rose.

-You can check out Perry’s Mill Ponds on three separate trails, and the main yellow trail traces the Mill River from the entrance and leads you to the two ponds.
+You can check out Perry’s Mill Ponds on three separate trails.
+My starting point is the yellow trail, tracing the Mill River from the entrance and leading to the two ponds.

 14. Gould Manor Park